 Final Thoughts:

-Of course, you may have tools that you find essential in your dehydrating journey or may find the ones I've listed are just silly and take up space in the kitchen, and are money-wasters.
+Of course, you may have tools that you find essential in your dehydrating journey or may find the ones I’ve listed are just silly take up space in the kitchen, and are money-wasters.

-Let us know those tools that didn't make the cut -- or that you think are just not worth having!
+Let us know those tools that didn’t make the cut — or that you think are just not worth having!

 I saw a video where someone said a pastry blender gadget could be used to slice strawberries and hard boiled eggs.
 Have you tried it?
 Is it sharp enough?
 Would it be easy to hold while slicing?